lacomaofficial/lacomaofficial/README.md

 ## 📊 **Data Science and Machine Learning Projects**

 ### **Employee Satisfaction Analysis at SF Motors**
 An analysis of employee satisfaction and retention at SF Motors by constructing a predictive model to identify factors influencing employee turnover.

-- **Skills:** Data Science, Predictive Modeling, NumPy, Pandas, Scikit-Learn
+- **Skills:** Data Science, Predictive Modeling, NumPy, Pandas, Scikit-Learn, Predictive Modeling with XGBoost

 ### **Taxi Fare Estimation for NYC**
 A robust regression model developed to accurately predict taxi fares in NYC, with performance evaluated using metrics like Mean Squared Error and R-squared.

-- **Skills:** Data Science, Regression Modeling, Predictive Analytics
+- **Skills:** Data Science, Regression Modeling, Predictive Analytics, Predictive Modeling with XGBoost

 ### **Stock Market Analysis**
 A comprehensive tool for analyzing stock market data, generating trading signals through technical analysis, and forecasting stock prices using sentiment analysis and time series techniques.